aio-libs/aiohttp/docs/web_reference.rst

       ``8190``.

-    :param float lingering_time: maximum time during which the server reads and ignore additionnal data comming from the client when lingering close is on.
-Use ``0`` for disabling lintering on server channel closing.
+    :param float lingering_time: maximum time during which the server reads and ignore additional data coming from the client when lingering close is on.
+Use ``0`` for disabling lingering on server channel closing.

     :param float lingering_timeout: maximum waiting time for more